 Lead generation is a very crucial part of sales and marketing.
-With spam laws getting stringent marketers need to move towards permission-based marketing.
-Content marketing involves enticing website visitors with offers like free eBook to obtain their email address.
-This, in turn, gives you contact details of your target market.
-You can even obtain details like phone number, website URL, company name, position etc to enrich your lead database.
+With spam laws getting stringent marketers to need to move towards permission-based marketing.
+Content marketing involves enticing website visitors with offers like free eBooks to get their email addresses.
+This gives you the contact details of your target market.
+You can even get details like a phone number, website URL, company name, position, etc. to enrich your lead database.
 This information about individuals in your target market can prove valuable in converting them into customers.

 3. Gives SEO Value:

-Ranking on the first page of Google for any keyword has become really difficult.
-To ensure that only quality content reaches to the searchers Google analyzes backlinks to identify the authority of a site.
+Ranking on the first page of Google for any keyword has become difficult.
+To ensure that only quality content reaches the searcher, Google analyzes backlinks to identify the authority of a site.
 Backlinks are the links from other websites pointing to your domain.
-With the increase in the number and quality of links, your authority increases and hence your rankings move up in the search results.
-Content marketing involves creating a lot of valuable content that helps you earn backlinks thus giving you a step ahead in Search Engine Optimization (SEO).
+With the increase in the number and quality of links, your authority increases, and hence your rankings move up in the search results.
+Content marketing involves creating a lot of valuable content that helps you earn backlinks, thus giving you a step ahead in Search Engine Optimization domain (SEO).

 4. Strengthen Knowledge Base:

 With content marketing, you gain a lot of insights about your target consumers.
-These include information about their preferred choice of content, social behavior, stage in the buying cycle, future needs, experience with your brand and even chances of they becoming your brand advocates.
-Since in content marketing you already create a personal relationship with your customers you can easily obtain their feedback and suggestions using surveys.
+These include information about their preferred choice of content, social behavior, stage in the buying cycle, future needs, experience with your brand, and even chances of them becoming your brand advocates.
+Since in content marketing you already create a personal relationship with your customers, you can easily get their feedback and suggestions using surveys.
 This information can help you pivot your product, service offerings, and marketing messages to better suit the needs of your potential customers.

 Companies using content marketing enjoy up to 6 times more conversion rate than those who aren’t.